What is an executor? Things you need to know

 If you’ve been named an executor—and aren’t in the business of estate administration—you should be aware of the work involved, which can be both complex and time consuming.

-“It’s an honour to be named, but it can also be a burden for some,” says Leanne Kaufman, head of RBC Royal Trust.
+“It’s an honour to be named, but it can also be a burden for some,” says Leanne Kaufman, president and CEO of RBC Royal Trust.

-Below is some advice from Kaufman and Blades on what to expect if you’ve been named an executor—and where you can turn to for help.
+Below is some advice from Kaufman and Krueger on what to expect if you’ve been named an executor—and where you can turn to for help.

 How the job starts